 Powerful analyzers with advanced trace analysis, traffic flow visibility and memory segmentation features are invaluable.
 The Xgig 4K16 Protocol Analyzer/Jammer allows simultaneous error injection and protocol analysis.
 Interoperability features include lane width support for x1, x2, x4, x8 and x16.
 Users are alerted to errors at every layer of the stack and advanced memory utilization empowers the simultaneous capture of multiple traces.

-Troubleshooting PCIe failures can often become a challenging task.
-Fortunately, many readily-available PCIe tools also provide exceptional debugging and troubleshooting capabilities.
-Keys to effective PCIe testing and troubleshooting include increased visibility of traffic flow and insight into the most commonly observed hardware issues.
+Troubleshooting PCI Express failures can often become a challenging task.
+Fortunately, many readily available PCIe tools also provide exceptional debugging and troubleshooting capabilities.
+Keys to effective testing and troubleshooting include increased visibility of traffic flow and insight into the most observed hardware issues.
 These issues include link speed problems such as equalization failures, traffic issues and quality issues observed after recovery.
-Error-reporting software can detect and log application-specific errors and characterize error types, such as time-outs and data transfer stops.
+Error-reporting software can find and log application-specific errors and characterize error types, such as time-outs and data transfer stops.

 A protocol analyzer equipped with analytical software can become an important and effective PCIe troubleshooting tool.
 The analyzer will enable the easy view of traffic flow and historical data necessary to pinpoint issues and chronology.
 The analyzer also has powerful trigger conditions with the ability to capture extremely long sequences and filtering capabilities for specific packets that further enhance investigative prowess.
 The logging of time-ordered sequences facilitates troubleshooting by detailing events directly before and after reported errors.

-Since the release of PCIe 1.0, the challenge of effective PCIe testing has been addressed through the ongoing development of a versatile assortment of PCIe test equipment and software.
-These tools have been designed to accurately measure performance, rapidly detect issues and simulate use conditions for robust and comprehensive analysis.
+Since the release of Gen 1, the challenge of effective PCIe testing has been addressed through the ongoing development of a versatile assortment of test equipment and software.
+These tools have been designed to accurately measure performance, rapidly detect issues, and simulate use conditions for robust and comprehensive analysis.
 New and innovative protocol/jammer combinations have proven to be the ideal complement for complex use conditions such as NVMe-oF.